LiamJCates/Programming-Notes/C++/Types&Values/UserDefinedTypes.md

 The syntax for enumeration type is: enum typeName {value1, value2, ...};

 in which value1, value2, . . . are identifiers called enumerators.
-In C11, enum is
+In C++, enum is
 a reserved word.
 By listing all of the values between the braces, you also specify an ordering between the values.
 That is, value1 < value2 < value3 <....
 Thus, the enumeration type